xKDR/PkgTemplateXKDR.jl/docs/src/index.md

 4. Add a secure variable named `DOCUMENTER_KEY` at https://github.com/xKDR/XYZ.jl/settings/secrets.
 Set the value of `DOCUMENTER_KEY` to the generated private key. **Make sure not to set it to be printed in the build log**.

+5. Finally, add the secrets keys to the workflow in `.github/workflows/documentation.yml`.

+        GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+        DOCUMENTER_KEY: ${{ secrets.DOCUMENTER_KEY }}

-After this, the document will be built in the `gh-pages` branch of your repository.
+After this, any commit or pull request to the `main` branch will build the fresh documentation in the `gh-pages` branch of your repository.
 You can configure [Documenter.jl](https://juliadocs.github.io/Documenter.jl/stable/) to further manage your documentation builds.

 ```@autodocs
 Modules = [PkgTemplateXKDR]